relihimas/cial_dnb_products_assignment_python_teste/README.md

     docker run -p 8000:8000 stock-api

 PS: It's preferable to deploy this app into a linux operational system.
+Also, if you do not have the Docker installed in your instance, please, follow these instructions: https://docs.docker.com/engine/install/ubuntu/.

 ## How it works?